javalikescript/luajls/README.md

 ## What is luajls?

-luajls aims to be a standard library for stand-alone [Lua](https://www.lua.org/) applications.
+luajls is a set of Lua modules for developing stand-alone [Lua](https://www.lua.org/) applications.

-The library provides an abstract interface to the underlying operating system, such as file system and network access.
+The modules provide general-purpose functions such as class definition and promise, to operating system abstractions such as file system and network access.
+The modules support asynchronous I/O based on event loops.

-The jls Lua library is composed of a set of jls Lua modules.
-The jls Lua library also provides interface for general purpose libraries such as JSON, ZIP, SSL.
-The main targeted OSes are Linux and Windows.
+The main targeted operating systems are Linux and Windows.

 ## What are the features?

 luajls provides:
-* language basics such as class definition, module loading, logging, promise, event loop, thread, process
+* language basics such as class definition, module loading, logging, promise, event loop, threads, processes
-* file system manipulation, input/output, file and networking access, serial communication
+* file system manipulation, I/O, file and networking access, serial communication, streams
+* HTTP client and server, MQTT, web socket with support for secured communication using SSL
-* utility modules for date and time, JSON format, deflate, ZIP file, scheduling and WebView
+* utility modules for date and time, JSON format, deflate, ZIP file, scheduling and web view

 ## What does it look like?